SNHU-CS/CS-330/module03/mod3_tutorials.md

 ### The Projection Matrix

 There are two basic types of projections that we can apply: perspective and orthographic.
-In this example, we are going to create a perspective projection matrix, which mimics how the eye (and real cameras) work.
-To build this 4x4 matrix we use GLM's `perspective` function:
+In this example, we are going to create a perspective projection matrix, which mimics how the eye and real cameras work.
+To build this 4x4 matrix, we use GLM's `perspective` function:

     glm::mat4 projection = glm::perspective(45.0f, (GLfloat)WINDOW_WIDTH / (GLfloat)WINDOW_HEIGHT, 0.1f, 100.0f);

-The first parameter is the field-of-view; the second is the aspect ratio; the third is the distance of the _near plane_ to the camera; and the last parameter is the distance of the _far plane_ to the camera.
+The first parameter is the field-of-view, the second is the aspect ratio, the third is the distance of the _near plane_ to the camera, and the last is the distance of the _far plane_ to the camera.
 Points on the surfaces of objects that are closer to the camera than the near plane, or farther than the far plane, will be _clipped_.

-### Combining the Model, View and Projection Matrices
+### Combining the Model, View, and Projection Matrices

 All three matrices are transferred to the vertex shader as uniform variables:

-    // Retrieves and passes transform matrices to the Shader program GLint modelLoc = glGetUniformLocation(gProgramId, "model");
+    // Retrieves and passes transform matrices to the shader program GLint modelLoc = glGetUniformLocation(gProgramId, "model");
     GLint viewLoc = glGetUniformLocation(gProgramId, "view");
     GLint projLoc = glGetUniformLocation(gProgramId, "projection");